 For more smart shopping tips and savings hacks, text HACKS to 57299.

-If you purchase from the official Prime website, you have to buy a whole case of Prime Hydration Lemonade, which includes 12 bottles for $29.99 — making them $2.49 each.
-Lemonade is also available as a flavor of the Prime Hydration Sticks for $13.99 for six sticks — making them $2.33 each.
+If you purchase from the official Prime website, you’ll need to buy a whole case of Prime Hydration Glowberry, which includes 12 bottles for $29.99 — making them $2.49 each.
+Glowberry is also available as a flavor of Prime Hydration+ Sticks for $13.99 for six sticks — making them $2.33 each.
+They also have a bundle option that includes 12 Hydration bottles and six Hydration+ Sticks for $39.99, which will save you 9% off the regular price.
+Just keep in mind that there’s a $5 shipping fee when you order from DrinkPrime.com.

 Related: Prime does offer ShopPay, a Buy Now Pay Later Program.

-There are three options for Prime drinks you can buy.
+There are three options for Prime drinks you can buy — and 11 different flavors.

-Prime Energy comes in five flavors: Strawberry Watermelon, Blue Raspberry, Tropical Punch, Orange Mango, and Lemon Lime.
+Prime Energy comes in six flavors: Strawberry Watermelon, Blue Raspberry, Tropical Punch, Orange Mango, Lemon Lime, and Ice Pop.

 Prime Hydration first debuted in January 2022.
-They don’t have the caffeine of Prime Energy.
+They don’t have any caffeine, which sets them apart from Prime Energy.
 Each Prime Hydration drink is made with 10% coconut water, BCAAs for muscle recovery, B vitamins, antioxidants, and electrolytes.
 Just like Prime Energy, they’re sold on the official Prime website in packs of 12 for $29.99.

-Prime Hydration is available in eight flavors: Blue Raspberry, Grape, Ice Pop, Lemon Lime, Meta Moon, Orange, Strawberry Watermelon, and Tropical Punch.
+Prime Hydration is now available in 10 flavors: Blue Raspberry, Grape, Ice Pop, Lemon Lime, Meta Moon, Orange, Strawberry Watermelon, Tropical Punch, Lemonade, and Glowberry.

 Prime Hydration+ Sticks